Course Catalogue

 IST-109 Advanced Networking and Communications

-This course is the second of two routing and switching courses and explores more advanced topics.
+This course is the second of two routing and switching courses that explores more advanced topics.
 You will design, configure, reconfigure, and maintain network routing and switching devices.
-This course includes topics such as Implementing IPv4, IPv4 Design and Troubleshooting, IPv4 Services: ACLs and NAT, IP Version 6, Network Device Management .
+The course includes:

 • Co Requisite: None